ajorpheus/ForwardNotifier/README.md

 # ForwardNotifier + NotiBlock
+ForwardNotifier with NotiBlock built in to filter the messages you want to forward.
+Also fixes a few bugs in preferences of ForwardNotifier, and cleans up the project structure

 Wow so epic tweak yayyyy
 FYI NotiBlock has no license so im not violating haha

 Forward your notifications from your iOS device to your PC/iOS device!